Monday, July 6, 2026

 Frequently Asked Questions

 Multiply tablets per dose × doses per day × 30 days.
-For example, 1 tablet twice daily = 1 × 2 × 30 = 60 tablets.
-If the dose requires more than one tablet per administration, multiply accordingly (e.g. 2 tablets twice daily × 30 days = 120 tablets).
+For example, 1 tablet twice daily for 30 days = 1 × 2 × 30 = 60 tablets.
+If the dose requires more than one tablet per administration, multiply accordingly — 2 tablets twice daily × 30 days = 120 tablets.

-Check whether the tablet is scored — scored tablets can usually be halved safely.
-If the tablet is unscored, extended-release, enteric-coated, or a capsule, contact the prescriber to adjust the dose or switch to an available strength that avoids splitting (e.g. use two 25 mg tablets instead of one 50 mg, or prescribe a 12.5 mg strength).
+Check whether the tablet is scored — scored tablets can usually be split safely.
+If the tablet is not splittable (extended-release, enteric-coated, or capsules), contact the prescriber to adjust the dose or change to an available tablet strength that avoids splitting.

-Days supply = tablets on hand ÷ (tablets per dose × doses per day).
-Enter the tablets on hand in the optional field and this calculator will compute the days supply automatically.
+Days supply = (tablets on hand) ÷ (tablets per dose × doses per day).
+For example, 60 tablets with 2 tablets twice daily = 60 ÷ (2 × 2) = 15 days supply.
+Enter tablets on hand in the optional field and this calculator computes days supply automatically.

-A dispensing buffer is an extra percentage of tablets (typically 5–10%) added to the calculated quantity.
-This is used for PRN (as-needed) medications, to account for accidental loss or spillage, or to ensure patients do not run out before the next prescription.
+A dispensing buffer is an extra percentage of tablets (typically 5–10%) added on top of the calculated quantity.
+It is commonly used for PRN medications, medications that may be dropped or damaged, or to ensure patients do not run out before the next refill.
 A 10% buffer on 30 tablets yields 33 tablets dispensed.

 Related Calculators